AlunamB/RefactoringKatas/src/main/java/com/uglytrivia/README.md

   the game (after finding a winner).
 * We want to extend the game duration.
 The amount of coins that is needed to win the game should be configurable.
 The minimum amount of coins is 3.
+* We want to play with different types of players.
+An adult player gets 1 coins for a correct answer.
+A child gets 2 coins for a correct answer.

 ## Future requirements